What I get from the preview of C# 8 with Mads Torgersen

 Extension Everything

-Currently, you can extends objects using static classes and static methods, like this :
+Currently, you can extend objects using static classes and static methods, like this:

 public class Person